Valeriy227/SmartPointers/readme.md

 # Smart Pointers

 This is an educational task in a c++ course.
 My code is contained in the files weak.h, unique.h and shared.h.
+Tests for them are located in appropriate folders (without the rest of testing system).